Flood risk (infrastructure)

-This section places flooding in its wider context as part of a complex natural process that humankind has sought to control.
+This section places flooding in its wider context as part of a complex natural process that humans have sought to control.
 It considers how flooding sources are distinguished and managed by a range of statutory authorities within the UK legislative framework and looks at specific types of flood defence infrastructure.
-It provides references and links to specific technical guidance documents.
+It provides references and links to specific technical guidance.

-The section closes by considering past and present expenditure on flood defences, mechanisms for funding new and improved flood defence infrastructure and guidance on the maintenance of defences.
+The section considers past and present expenditure on flood defences, mechanisms for funding new and improved flood defence infrastructure, and guidance on the maintenance of defences.
 It also considers how assessing the need for defences is changing in response to new data and the balance between restoration of rivers to a pristine condition and interventions that protect property.

-This section is maintained by Matthew Elliott of WYG.
+This section is maintained by Robert Carr of Tetra Tech Europe.